Second-order models and traffic data from mobile sensors: Estimating instantaneous emission rate

-To further aggregate the emission and fuel consumption rates, we compute, for the whole road segment of interest, the total emission and fuel consumption rates.
-These time-dependent rates are shown in Figure \ref{figTogether_exp}, where the ground-truth quantity is compared to one with a three-second sampling period and $10\%$ probe penetration rate.
-From these figures we see that the proposed method accurately captures the overall trends of emission and fuel consumption rates, although it tends to underestimate the true value since the three-second sampling period ignores higher-order variations in velocity and acceleration.
+To further aggregate the hydrocarbon emission rate, we compute the total emission rate along the entire road segment.
+This is done by summing up bin-based rates over all spatial cells for each time interval.
+An example of these time-dependent rates are shown in Figure \ref{figTogether_exp}, where the ground-truth $r^{HC}$ is compared with the estimated ones with [$N=10$, $pr=50\%$] and [$N=30$ and $pr=50\%$] respectively.
+From these figures we see that the estimation captures to some degree the overall trends of the emission rate, although it tends to underestimate the true value.
+The reason is that the under sampling overlooks higher-order variations in velocity and acceleration, and thus does not capture surges in the emission rate; a good example can be seen in Figure \ref{figEP}.
+And, such an underestimation is expected to become worse for larger sampling periods, as can be seen from a comparison between the two pictures in Figure \ref{figTogether_exp}.

+The numerical result shown in Figure \ref{figTogether_exp} reveals discernible errors in emission estimation, although the overall time-varying trends of $r^{HC}$ is captured using our method.
+As we argued in Section \ref{subsecbinemission}, these errors are attributed to two factors, and to resolve these two issues simultaneously, we propose a correction factor approach to adjust the estimation process, which is demonstrably effective.